Let me guess…

-You try to stop your mind wandering off.
-You try to stop being distracted by your long to-do-list.
+You try to stop your mind from wandering off.
+You try to stop being distracted by your long to-do list.
 And you try to write, but you feel like everything you do manage to jot down is… well… terrible.

 You know you have to keep going, but how?
-How do you overcome writer’s block and get back into your writing groove?
+How do you overcome writer’s block and get back into the creative flow?

 You need to have some fun.

 Not take a break, not go for walk, not get some sleep.
 All of that is fine and good for a simple case of boredom, but the real cause of writer’s block is you’re holding on too tight.

 You need to loosen up and go a little crazy.
 You need to let the goofy side of you out for a little while and get your creative juices flowing again.

 How to Overcome Writer’s Block Once & For All

-Here are 27 refreshingly original ways for overcoming writer’s block (plus 3 bonus tips provided by Smart Blogger’s Editor-in-Chief).
+Here are 27 great ways for overcoming writer’s block (plus 4 bonus tips provided by Smart Blogger’s Editor-in-Chief).